 By: Rob Gibbs & Wendy Larsen

-What happens to the scoresheets between the time the race ends and the scores are posted?
-This sacred art of turning scribbles on paper into race scores seems like it would be straightforward, but it is actually fraught with challenges.
-Here are some things you can do to help the alchemist behind the publication of scores do them faster, and with less confusion.
+What happens to the scoresheets between when the race ends and the scores are posted?
+This sacred art of turning scribbles on paper into race scores seems like it would be straightforward, but it is fraught with challenges.
+Here are some things you can do to help the alchemist behind the publication of scores do them faster and with less confusion.

 As a Competitor

 - Register with your sail number (your actual one)

 - Register with your handicap (if you aren’t a One Design fleet)